gopibabus/personal-website/README.md

 - [ ] Construct a page for Contact Form.

 - [ ] Add functionality to send emails to my contacts!!

+- [ ] Migrate My Blog into this Project.

+- [ ] Migrate My Portfolio into this Project.

+- [ ] Migrate My Projects into this Project.

+- [ ] List all my Projects and Templates in one of my web pages.